jailukanna/jailukanna/README.md

 - 🌱 I’m currently learning Deep Learning and Robotics.

-- 👯 I’m looking to collaborate on any Machine Learning,Deep Learning,NLP,Computer vision,AI,Robotics projects.
+- 👯 I’m looking to collaborate on any Machine Learning,Deep Learning,NLP,Computer vision,RL,DRL,AI,Robotics projects.

 - 🤔 I’m looking for help with Research And Development(R&D).